twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/add.md

 Set the `exact` attribute on added directories.

+!!! warning

+    Directories with the `exact` attributes are statefully synced between target and source directories.
+    When running `re-add`, any files deleted from the `exact` target directory will be removed from the source directory.
+    Likewise, any files added to the `exact` target directory, will be added to the source directory

 ### `--follow`

 If the last part of a target is a symlink, add the target of the symlink